Writing Ruby/Stomp Clients with SMQueue

 sudo gem install ./smqueue-0.1.0.gem

-I'm reliably informed that when SMQueue does build into a gem it'll start at 0.2.0 so having a 0.1.0 installed wont cause any clashes.
+I'm told that when SMQueue does get an official gem release it'll start at 0.2.0, so having 0.1.0 installed won't cause any clashes.

-Note that I've removed the Spread adaptor from my branch because I don't have a working spread client on my system and I can't get SMQueue to load without one.
-I'm sure that'll be fixed in a future release.
+Note: I've removed the Spread adaptor from my branch because I don't have a working Spread client on my system and SMQueue won't load without one.
+I'm sure that'll be sorted in a future release.

-Now that SMQueue is installed I'll take a contrived example and implement it.
-Let's say I want an ascending number to be put onto a queue roughly every second.
-A pretty good source for these numbers might be the current time represented as seconds from the epoch.
-Handily I can get just such a number really easily in Ruby.
+Let's start with a contrived example: put an ascending number onto a queue roughly every second.
+A good source for ascending numbers is the current time as seconds since the epoch — easy to get in Ruby:

 >> Time.now.to_i